itmecho/neoterm.nvim/README.md

 # Neoterm

+**WARNING: This is the old default branch and no longer receives updates.
+Please use the default `main` branch instead.**

 Simple neovim terminal plugin written in lua.
 Terminal runs in a floating window in a configurable position.

 Requires `neovim` 0.7+ for access to the lua autocmd API.